Laleh-S/project-2-Laleh/README.md

 - Should have semantically clean HTML
 - Must be deployed online and accessible to the public.

-## Overview
-- Pair Programming
-- We built a React application using an API which had information about the Rick and Morty TV show.
-- We decided to randomly generate a character from the TV show and display the character on the page with details about that particular character as well as their image.

 ## Technologies used
 - HTML